-X QUARTERLY REPORT PURSUANT TO SECTION ACT OF 1934 N 13 OR 15(D) OF THE SECURITIES EXCHANGE For the quarterly period ended April 2, 2006 OR TRANSITION REPORT PURSUANT TO SECTION ACT OF 1934 N 13 OR 15(D) OF THE SECURITIES EXCHANGE FOR THE TRANSITION PERIOD FROM TO COMMISSION FILE NUMBER 0-31051 SMTC CORP (EXACT NAME OF REGISTRANT AS DELAWARE 98-0197680 (STATE OR OTHER JURISDICTION OF INCORPORATION OR ORGANIZATION) (I.R.S.
-EMPLOYER IDENTIFICATION NO.) 635 HOOD MARKHAM, ONTARIO (ADDRESS OF PRINCIPAL EXECU , CANADA L3R 4N6 (905) 479- (REGISTRANT'S TELEPHONE NUMI Excha tate by check mark whether SMTC Corporation: (1) has filed all replange Act of 1934 during the preceding 12 months (or for such short as been subject to such filing requirements for the past 90 days: er period that the registrant was required to file such reports), and Indicate by check mark whether the registrant is a large accelerated celerated filer and large accelerated filer" in Rule 12b-2 of the Excelerated I filer, an accelerated filer, or a non-accelerated filer.
-See definition hange Act.
-Large accelerated filer Accelerated filer □ Non-accelerated filer ⊠ Indicate by check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes stock, Canad f May 1, 2006, SMTC Corporation had 12,985,976 shares of common, par value \$0.01 per share, outstanding.
-As of May 1 2006, SMTC da, had 1,655,356 exchangeable shares outstanding, excluding 6,29 ed subsidiary, SMTC Nova Scotia Company, each of which is exchangeable shares.
-Corporation's subsidiary, SMTC Manufacturing Corporation of 2,955 exchangeable shares held by SMTC Corporations's wholly-
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended October 1, 2006

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE TRANSITION PERIOD FROM \\\\\ TO \\\\\

+COMMISSION FILE NUMBER 0-31051

+(EXACT NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER)

+DELAWARE

+(STATE OR OTHER JURISDICTION OF INCORPORATION OR ORGANIZATION)

+98-0197680 (I.R.S.
+EMPLOYER IDENTIFICATION NO.)

+635 HOOD ROAD

+MARKHAM, ONTARIO, CANADA L3R 4N6 (ADDRESS OF PRINCIPAL EXECUTIVE OFFICES) (ZIP CODE)

+(REGISTRANT'S TELEPHONE NUMBER, INCLUDING AREA CODE)

+Indicate by check mark whether SMTC Corporation: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes $\boxtimes$ No $\square$ .

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of November 1, 2006, SMTC Corporation had 13,275,676 shares of common stock, par value \$0.01 per share, and one share of special voting stock, par value \$0.01 per share, outstanding.
+As of November 1, 2006, SMTC Corporation's subsidiary, SMTC Manufacturing Corporation of Canada, had 1,365,656 exchangeable shares outstanding, excluding 6,582,654 exchangeable shares held by SMTC Corporation's wholly-owned subsidiary, SMTC Nova Scotia Company, each of which is exchangeable into one share of common stock of SMTC Corporation.